Rebecca Ferguson (singer): Career

-2009–11: Beginnings and The X Factor
+2009–2011: Beginnings and The X Factor

 Ferguson had previously unsuccessfully auditioned for The X Factor and for P. Diddy's Starmaker in New York.
 She later commented "I went to other auditions, I was invited to New York to audition for P.Diddy's Starmaker and I was told ‘no’.
 It was really upsetting because I spent money to get there.
 I also tried out for The X Factor but it did not turn out too well."

 Ferguson sang "A Change Is Gonna Come" for her audition in front of judges, Simon Cowell, Louis Walsh and guest judge, Nicole Scherzinger.
-At her bootcamp audition, she sang "Like a Star" to which Cowell said "That is a recording voice!" and Scherzinger said, "I told you first time I saw her, she is our generation's songbird."
+At her bootcamp audition, she sang "Like a Star".
 She sang "Fireflies" in the Judges' Houses round and was sent through to the live shows by mentor Cheryl in her Girls category (solo females aged 16–27).
 For the first live show she sang "Teardrops" and in the second live show she sang "Feeling Good".
 In the third live show she sang "Why Don't You Do Right?" and in the fourth live show she sang "Wicked Game".
 In the fifth live show, Ferguson received a standing ovation from Cowell and Cheryl following her performance of "Make You Feel My Love".
 In the following episode, Ferguson received another standing ovation from Dannii Minogue and Cheryl after singing "Candle in the Wind".
 In the final, she performed a duet with Christina Aguilera, performing Aguilera's hit single "Beautiful".
 Ferguson's winner's song was a cover of Duffy's "Distant Dreamer".
 She avoided the final showdown every week and finished second to Matt Cardle, making her the first female runner-up on The X Factor.

-After the final, it was announced that Ferguson had been signed by Syco Music.
+After the finale, it was announced that Ferguson had been signed by Syco Music.
 In January 2011, it was reported that Ferguson had signed a joint record deal between Syco Records and Epic Records.
 Ferguson and nine other contestants from the series participated in the X Factor Live Tour from February to April 2011.
 The tour saw Ferguson performing for 500,000 people throughout the UK.